I Left My Heart in San Francisco: Legacy

-In 2001 "I Left My Heart in San Francisco" was ranked 23rd on an RIAA/NEA list of the most historically significant Songs of the 20th Century.
+In 2001, "I Left My Heart in San Francisco" was ranked 23rd on an RIAA/NEA list of the most historically significant Songs of the 20th Century.

-It has often been performed in public by Bennett in concert as well as on special occasions.
+It was often performed in public by Bennett in concert as well as on special occasions.
 A statue of Tony Bennett was unveiled outside the Fairmont Hotel on 19 August 2016, in honor of his 90th birthday, the hotel performance, and the song's history with San Francisco.
 Two years later, the block of Mason Street was renamed Tony Bennett Way.

 The Songwriters Hall of Fame gave Bennett the Towering Performance Award for his vocal rendition of the song.

 Rhythm and blues singer Bobby Womack released a version on Minit Records which peaked at No. 48 on the Billboard R&B chart in 1969.

 On May 15, 1984, the song was adopted by the City and County of San Francisco as one of its two official anthems, the other being the title song from the 1936 film San Francisco.

 A slower-paced piano only version of the song appears as the intro theme to the Canadian television show Trailer Park Boys.

 The San Francisco Giants play the song after each victory at their home field, Oracle Park.
 Bennett has performed the song live at multiple Giants games, including the 1993 home opener at Candlestick Park and before games in the 2002 and 2010 World Series.

-At noon (PDT) on Saturday, April 25, 2020, in the midst of the coronavirus pandemic and the shelter-in-place orders for people across the United States, San Franciscan residents sang "I Left My Heart in San Francisco" in unison from their residences and other places of sheltering as a tribute to the spirit of the city and its fight to keep the virus in check.
+At noon (PDT) on Saturday, April 25, 2020, in the midst of the COVID-19 pandemic and the shelter-in-place orders for people across the United States, San Francisco residents sang "I Left My Heart in San Francisco" in unison from their residences and other places of sheltering as a tribute to the spirit of the city and its fight to keep the virus in check.
 Tony Bennett led the sing-along.